verida/documentation/docs/concepts/schemas.md

 Applications are free to create their own schemas for use within their application.
 These schemas should be valid JSON schema files that are hosted by your application.

 Application developers will be responsible for any data migration required caused by upgrades from one schema version to another schema version.
-In the future, tools may be developed by Verida or the community to help simplify or standardise this data migration process.
+In the future, tools may be developed by Verida or the community to help simplify or standardize this data migration process.

 ### Industry schemas